Building a Machine Learning Development Environment

 $ source ./(environment name)/bin/activate

-After activating the virtual environment, upgrade pip inside the virtual environment.
+After activating the virtual environment, upgrade pip within the virtual environment:

 1